+IFRS 15.35(c)

+IFRS 15.B40

-IFRS 15.35(a) IFRS 15.124(a) The Group enters into fixed price maintenance and extended warranty contracts with its customers for terms between one and three years in length.
+The Group enters into fixed price maintenance and extended warranty contracts with its customers for terms between one and three years in length.
 Customers are required to pay in advance for each twelve-month service period and the relevant payment due dates are specified in each contract.